 Bomberman 94′ introduces the awesome colored kangaroos that give you an extra hit point and a special ability such as jumping or dashing.
 What is special about the Turbografx versions of bomberman is that the multiplayer has space for 5 simultaneous human players making this the ultimate party game and ultimately the definite Bomberman game to have.

 Mega Bomberman for the Sega Mega/Genesis is a port of this game but the Turbografx version beats it easily.

 Here is a game that i liked absolutely right away.
 Ninja Spirit is an action-platformer, almost a run and gun game that is cool, unique and extremely challenging.
 You control a Ninja in a cool, dark Japanese demonic environment where can choose from 4 weapons with the select buttons and in game you get clone power-ups that follow your every move and attack like the real you.
 This is a super cool feature an is a big part of why i like the game so much.Enemies keep coming at you and bosses can often get you in one hit so get ready to have your ass handed to you a lot before you can actually finish this one.

 7. Soldier Blade (Turbochip/HU card)

-Possibly the best presentation seen on the system in terms of sound and visual quality in a game that is not a CD based game.
-Soldier Blade is a shoot ’em up(shmup) game that has many predecessors like Blazing Lasers, Super Star Soldier and Final Soldier, but Soldier Blade is the best one and may be the perfectly polished shmup game thanks to previous experiences of Hudson Soft
+Possibly the best presentation on the system in terms of sound and visual quality seen in a HU card/Turbochip game.
+Soldier Blade is a shoot ’em up(shmup) game that has many predecessors such as Blazing Lasers, Super Star Soldier and Final Soldier, but Soldier Blade is the best one by far.
+By this time Hudson had become masters in the shmup art.

 6.Ginga Fukei Densetsu Sapphire (Arcade CD Import)